-Running your accounting firm all by yourself may sound cool, but let’s face it: you won’t be able to run your business forever.
+Running your accounting firm all by yourself sounds cool, but let’s face it: you won’t be able to run your business forever.
 Everybody has to face retirement, even accountants and financial advisers.

 Your organization has a reputation to maintain, even after your time as founder or CEO has passed.
 The future of your accounting firm after your departure is very real, and it’s important that you plan ahead for it, starting right now.